About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 Stock the Lab.
 Run Cleaner Grows.

-Browse pressure-sterilized growing media in every form โ grain, agar, plates, and liquid culture โ lab-prepared in California.
+Browse pressure-sterilized growing media in every form β plates, grain, bulk, and liquid culture β lab-prepared in California.

 Shop Growing Media